Close

 I was given the freedom to do what I wanted in response to the brief.
 I find this is such a key element to enjoying the work being created and to give your strongest outcome.

-What inspired you for this particular brief?
-Tell us about your process for the project!
 The pack was based on the word “panache"; which is French for “flamboyance”.
 I had a photoshoot with the trainers and wanted to recreate the moment when you're surrounded by golden options.
 I knew I wanted to create this digitally so we could animate some of the images to fly around and for it to be really bright and bold.
 The SKK logo used in store was my favourite to create and to see as a vinyl for the shelving.
 I used the three colour options with the laces spelling out SKK which I thought was quite funny.

-It looks like you've been working the style you have for a long time… Has your style always been like this?
-How have you evolved?
 I have been working on iPad for just over a year so my style and skill is still evolving which is fun.
 Looking back to the first time I used one to now, I see my work's really come a long way.

 The first time I used one was leading up to a performance with Kojey Radical at the TATE Britain.
 For some reason, when we were invited to create the event, I suggested that I created live illustrations to be projected over Kojey whilst he was doing his set.
 I'm glad I made that jump, as I have other times, otherwise I wouldn't have been given the opportunities that I've experienced so far (and hopefully ones in the future too!).